Search Engines For Privacy

 Of course, search engines don’t need to learn a new trick from an e-guide or a statistic-based piece of research.

-Focusing further on how search engines like long-form content thanks to the keyword saturation of the content.
+They are focusing further on how search engines like long-form content thanks to the keyword saturation of the content.

 Long-form content has been found to earn more backlinks than shorter pieces of content, which is a pro that shouldn’t be sniffed at.
 Building quality backlinks to your site can boost your site’s DA, boost its SERP rankings, increase traffic, and, in turn, generate more leads.